ASmallDinosaurr/TSP-Music/README.md

 # TSP Music
 This is a mod for ArmA that contains musical instruments, a live radio that can be used in vehicles as well as an extension written in C++ to support it.
+The folders in the addons folder can be packed into .pbo files using ArmA3Tools' Addon Builder.
+More information/documentation for how to use the C++ extension component of this mod for your own purposes can be found below.

 # TSP Music Extension
-Below is some documentation for how to use the C++ extension component of this mod for your own purposes.

 ## What is it?
 This is an extension for ArmA 3 written in C++ that allows you to play 3D audio in-game from either mp3/ogg files or streamed from a URL.
 Resources can be loaded dynamically at runtime allowing you to do things like stream live radio channels or load audio files on the fly.
 This extension makes use of the [BASS.dll audio library](http://www.un4seen.com/).